mi-hol/docs/docs/Scripting-Language.md

   specifies a moving average filter variable with 8 entries (for smoothing data, should be also used to define arrays)
   (max 5 filters in total m+M) optional another filter length (1..127) can be given after the definition.
   Filter vars can be accessed also in indexed mode `vname[x]` (x = `1..N`, x = `0` returns current array index pointer (may be set also), x = `-1` returns array length, x = `-2` returns array average)
-  Using this filter, vars can be used as arrays, #define LARGE_ARRAYS allows for arrays up to 1000 entries
+  Using this filter, vars can be used as arrays, LARGE_ARRAYS allows for arrays up to 1000 entries
   array may also be permanent by specifying an extra `:p`
   `m:p:vname`
   defines a permanent array.
 Keep in mind however that in 1M Flash standard configurations you only have 50 bytes permanent storage which stands for a maximum of 12 numbers. (see list above for permanent storage in other configurations)